lenzjo/TLCBudget/readme.md

 Error reporting has been tarted-up :) When you make an error, an error message will apppear and the erroneous field will be highlighted.
 When the error message goes away the field will be restored and the cursor will be placed in it.

+Gulpfile has been updated to include 'build' where the css and js files are compressed.

 **Phase 6**: